fpicalausa/remove-stale-branches/README.md

 # Why not using (your favorite action) instead?

 There are many other actions to remove stale branches out there.
 Some just [remove](https://github.com/beatlabs/delete-old-branches-action) [branches](https://github.com/cultureamp/delete-old-branches-action), no question asked.
-Others close the branche out [through a PR](https://github.com/etiennemartin/stale-branch-action).
+Others close the branches out [through a PR](https://github.com/etiennemartin/stale-branch-action).

 This action notifies users through a commit comment.
 There are pros and cons to each approach, pick the one that suits you best!